catamphetamine/react-responsive-ui/README.md

 }
 ```

-Instead of using the default browser outline which doesn't look pretty by any standards and which nobody uses (not "Google", not "Apple", not anyone else) the default `react-responsive-ui` styles define custom `:focus` styling for most cases (though not for all of them).
-Still, these default `:focus` styles are quite subtle and if a developer is implementing a [WAI-ARIA](https://developers.google.com/web/fundamentals/accessibility/)-compliant website then they should make sure that those `:focus` styles are pronounced enough and that the few missing `:focus` styles are added.
+Instead of using the default browser outline which doesn't look pretty by any standards and which nobody uses (not "Google", not "Apple", not anyone else) the default `react-responsive-ui` styles define some custom `:focus` styling for most cases (though not for all of them).
+Still, these out-of-the-box `:focus` styles are quite subtle and if a developer is implementing a [WAI-ARIA](https://developers.google.com/web/fundamentals/accessibility/)-compliant website then they should make sure that those `:focus` styles are more pronounced in each case.

 Alternatively, those looking for a very-quick-and-dirty solution can use the same default browser outline, but prettier.